This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Sekumpul is easily reached from the north coast towns like Lovina and Singaraja, it will only take about an hour.
 Public transport in Bali is almost no existing so you’ll either have to rent a scooter or hire a driver to take you there.
 Day trips from north Bali to the waterfalls usually cost somewhere between 500k and 600k.

-If your drive by yourself and want to go straight to the main fall search for Sekumpul on Google maps and when you reach the village the parking area is easy to find.
+If you drive by yourself and want to go straight to the main fall search for Sekumpul on Google maps and when you reach the village the parking area is easy to find.
 If you get lost the locals will point you in the right direction as the waterfalls are their main income.
 At the entrance, there is a large banner reading “Air Terjun Sekumpul” I think or welcome to Sekumpul.
 The parking area will be on your left and from there it’s a 2/3-kilometer hike down to the main waterfall.

 From Ubud or Seminyak

-Even though it’s easier to get to Sekumpul from north Bali, I’m guessing most of you will be based in either Ubud or Canggu/Seminyak.
+Even though it’s easier to get to Sekumpul Waterfall from north Bali, I’m guessing most of you will be based in either Ubud or Canggu/Seminyak.
 As I mentioned above we combined our visit to Sekumpul with sunrise over Pinggan Village while staying in Seminyak.
 We left at 3.45 am to get there before sunrise and it was so nice to be the only ones on the road.
 Driving from Seminyak to Kintamani took under 2 hours while the return trip with all the traffic took more like a 3-4 hour.

 I definitely recommend getting a driver so you don’t spend most of the day lost on the windy steep roads of north Bali.
 Trust me, driving a scooter and trying to navigate at the same time usually takes a lot longer than you’d think.
 We paid 1 million for a full-day tour to Sekumpul and Pinggan and I couldn’t be happier with our choice.